mit-cml/yrtoolkit/yr/tutorials/AlexaHelloWorld.md

     ![Utterance](../images/alexa_hello_world/utterance.png){:.enlargeImage}
     <p style="padding-bottom: 7px"></p>

 3. Add in more utterances like “say hello”, and “say hello world” following the same step 2.
-Be sure to add utterances in one at a time by pressing <strong>“Add”</strong> after each one
+Be sure to add utterances in one at a time by pressing <strong>“Add”</strong> after each one!

     *IMPORTANT:* Make sure your utterances follow the rules below or your skills will not work properly: